 Re-establishing Murray crayfish in South Australia

-What happens after the Murray crayfish are released?
+What happened since the first Murray crayfish release?

 What should I do if I find a Murray crayfish?